MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 ### -OU

- *This parameter has been deprecated from Teams Powershell Modules 3.0 and above as it is no longet relevant to Microsoft Teams*
+ *This parameter has been deprecated from Teams Powershell Modules 3.0 and above as it is no longer relevant to Microsoft Teams*.

 ```yaml